 Land designated as Business Park-Residential Permitted is directly adjacent to the eastern portion of the Central Village, located at the northeast corner of Airway Road and Britannia Boulevard.
-Allowed employment uses in Business Park-Residential Permitted lands include office. and research and development.
+Allowed employment uses in Business Park-Residential Permitted lands include office, and research and development.
 Multi-family residential uses are allowed at a density range of 15-44 dwelling units per acre.
-Because these lands are in close proximity to SR-905, and the designated truck route of Britannia Boulevard, the employment lands have an opportunity to serve as a buffer between more intense industrial areas to the south and east and residential and park The approximately 26 acres of land has the land. opportunity to contribute toward Otay Mesa's jobs/housing balance by providing a diversity of employment opportunities within walking distance of residential villages.
+Because these lands are in close proximity to SR-905, and the designated truck route of Britannia Boulevard, the employment lands have an opportunity to serve as a buffer between more intense industrial areas to the south and east and residential and park land.
+The approximately 26 acres of land has the opportunity to contribute toward Otay Mesa's jobs/housing balance by providing a diversity of employment opportunities within walking distance of residential villages.

 - 2.4-7 Allow for a wide range of businesses that do not negatively impact sensitive receptors to locate in the Business Park areas adjacent to parks and village areas. - a.
-Provide adequate buffers, such as distance, landscape, berms, walls and other uses, where adjacent to public parks and village areas. - b.
-Develop synergy with the adjacent village and public facility uses to maximize non-vehicular trips. - 2.4-8 Allow office, research and development, and optional residential uses with Industrial proposals in the Business Park-Residential Permitted area. - a.
+Provide adequate buffers, such as distance, landscape, berms, walls and other uses, where adjacent to public parks and village areas. - Develop synergy with the adjacent village and public facility uses to maximize non-vehicular trips. - 2.4-8 Allow office, research and development, and optional residential uses with Industrial proposals in the Business Park-Residential Permitted area. - a.
 Allow optional residential uses with industrial proposals that conform to APCD and HAZMAT adjacency guidelines and regulations. - b.
-Implement proposals with optional residential uses within the Business Park Residential Permitted CPIOZ, where the residential use does not exceed 49% percent of the contiguous area within the Business Park, Residential Permittedsite, and the density range for the multifamily residential uses is 15-44 dwelling units per acre. - 2.4-9 Provide adequate buffers, such as land uses, landscape, walls, and distance between the residential component of the Business Park - Residential Permitted lands, SR-905, and Britannia Boulevard to minimize negative impacts of air quality, noise, and truck transportation on residents.
+Implement proposals with optional residential uses within the Business Park Residential Permitted CPIOZ, where the residential use does not exceed 49 percent of the contiguous area within the Business Park, Residential Permitted site, and the density range for the multifamily residential uses is 15-44 dwelling units per acre.